CHAPTER 155

 The lot arrangement and design shall be such that all lots will provide satisfactory and desirable building sites properly related to topography and the character of adjacent development.
 All side lines of lots shall be at right angles to straight street lines or radial to curved street lines unless a variation of this rule will give a better street and lot plan.
 Lots of double frontage shall not be permitted.

-(A) The Planning and Zoning Board shall require adequate provision for suitable park land, playgrounds or other public recreational use in each subdivision.
+(A) The Planning and Zoning Board shall require adequate provision for suitable development park area or undeveloped park area in each subdivision.
+The park area shall follow procedures and standards in DPM, Chapter 2, Procedures, and Chapter 6, Parks and Trails Design.

-(B) When any subdivider receives final plat approval for a subdivision within the corporate limits of the city, the subdivider shall dedicate to the city a portion of the land suitable for the purpose of parks, or recreational facilities, for the future residents of the subdivision.
-The dedicated land shall conform to city standards as defined in this subchapter.
+(B) The subdivider shall allot a portion of the land suitable for the park area for the future residents of the subdivision.
+The allotted land shall conform to city standards as defined in this subchapter.

-(C) The exact amount of land dedicated shall be determined by the recommendations of the City Development Department, and the Planning and Zoning Board.
-The dedication shall be generally based upon three acres per 1,000 persons and 2.83 persons per dwelling in single-family areas and shall be generally equivalent in other areas.
+(C) The amount of land allotted shall be generally based upon three acres per 1,000 persons and 2.83 persons per dwelling in single-family areas and shall be generally equivalent in other areas.
+The total land allotted may be within 10% of this calculation and may not be contiguous if it is privately owned and maintained.

-(D) The subdivider shall provide utility availability for the development of the dedicated land.
+(D) The subdivider shall provide utility connections for the development of the dedicated land.

-(E)(1) For subdivisions containing 25 acres or less, in lieu of the land required to be dedicated, the city may accept payment of a fee based upon the fair market value of the amount of land which would otherwise be required to be dedicated.
-However, submittal of subsequent subdivisions, involving adjacent or contiguous land will be considered a subterfuge to defeat the purposes of this chapter and the subdivider must comply with the requirement for public sites and open spaces.
+(G)(1) For subdivisions containing 10 acres or less, in lieu of the required land dedication, the city may accept payment of a fee based upon the fair market value of the amount of land which would otherwise be required to be dedicated.
+However, all new subdivisions, regardless of size, must have at a maximum, a one-half mile walk from the nearest park via ADA accessible trails or sidewalks.
+Also, submittal of subsequent subdivisions involving adjacent or contiguous land will be considered a subterfuge to defeat the purposes of this chapter and the subdivider must comply with the requirement for public sites and open spaces.

-(2) Fair market value shall be determined in an appraisal obtained by the city from a certified appraiser.
-The appraisal shall be obtained after the site is platted into lots and before the plat is approved by the Planning and Zoning Board.
+(2) Fair market value shall be determined in an appraisal provided to the city by the developer from a city approved certified appraiser.
+The appraisal shall be obtained after the preliminary plat is approved and before the final plat is approved by the Planning and Zoning Board.

-(G) Notwithstanding any other provisions of this chapter, any requests for waivers or variances from the requirements for public sites or open space for recreational use shall be submitted to the Planning and Zoning Board through the City Development Department.
+(I) Notwithstanding any other provisions of this chapter, any requests for waivers or variances from the requirements for public sites or open space for recreational use shall be submitted to the Planning and Zoning Board through the Development Services Department.
 The Planning and Zoning Board shall make and submit recommendations to the Governing Body for its approval, disapproval or modification at an open meeting.

 ADMINISTRATION AND ENFORCEMENT